Kitura/kitura.dev/content/docs/guides/sessions/codable-sessions.md

 - A POST route, where we store a book in our session.

-We are using the Book model from the routing guide in our routes, however you could use any codable object.
+We are using [the Book model from the routing guide](../routing/what-is-routing#bookmodel) in our routes, however you could use any codable object.

-To use Kitura-Session from a server, we need to add Kitura-Session to our dependencies.
+To use Kitura-Session from a server, we need to [add Kitura-Session to our dependencies](https://github.com/IBM-Swift/Kitura-Session#add-dependencies).

-> If you don't have a server, follow our Create a server guide.
+> If you don't have a server, follow our [Create a server](../getting-started/create-server-cli) guide.

-Once that is complete, open your Application.swift file in your default text editor (or Xcode if you prefer):
+Once that is complete, open your `Application.swift` file in your default text editor (or Xcode if you prefer):

-Open your Application.swift file:
+Open your `Application.swift` file:

 ```
 open Sources/Application/Application.swift
 ```

-Inside the postInit() function add:
+Inside the `postInit()` function add:

 ```swift
 initializeTypeSafeSessionRoutes(app: self)
 ```

-Create a new file, called TypeSafeSessionRoutes.swift:
+Create a new file, called `TypeSafeSessionRoutes.swift`:

 ```
 touch Sources/Application/Routes/TypeSafeSessionRoutes.swift
 ```

-Open your TypeSafeSessionRoutes.swift file:
+Open your `TypeSafeSessionRoutes.swift` file:

 ```
 open Sources/Application/Routes/TypeSafeSessionRoutes.swift